brincolab/High-Order-interactions/README.md

 *  `[oinfo,sinfo] = soinfo_from_covmat(covmat,T)`
 Estimate O-Information and S-Information from the covariance matrix 'covmat'.
 The estimations include analytic bias correction (`gaussian_ent_biascorr(N,T)`) for the entropy of Gaussian variables depending on 'T' (samples) and 'N' (dimension of 'covmat' matrix).
-@author: Rubén Herzog and modify by Marilyn Gatica.
+@author: Rubén Herzog and modified by Marilyn Gatica.

 ### Example
-We attach an example `example1` (without data) to show how to use higher order() among three order interactions.
+We attach an example `example1` (without data) to show how to use higher order() among three tiem series.
 In particular, the example considers 8 subjects and 20 modules.

 Questions / comments : marilyn.gatica@postgrado.uv.cl